cGitRep/English-or-Dutch-Classification/README.md

 - features: file that contains the features used to create the hypothesis
 - hypothesis: the trained decision tree/ensemble

-The given hypothesis in "hypothesis.txt" is currently the best decision tree I have come up with and has around a 97.8% success rate
+-> The given hypothesis in "best.model" is currently the best decision tree I have come up with and has around a 97.8% success rate
+-> I use "hypothesis.txt" as the file to write to when creating a hypothesis